garrandall/popular-music-data/tracks/midnight-rocks-al-stewart.md

 I hear the words you've spoken, don't let our love be broken Upon the midnight rocks, oh yeah, upon the midnight rocks.

-Ahhh...you know you know its easy
+Ah...you know you know its easy
-Ahhh...to let it go believe me
+Ah...to let it go believe me
-Ahhh...you know you know you feel it
+Ah...you know you know you feel it
-Ahhh...don't lose it when you need it
+Ah...don't lose it when you need it

 I know that fascination, with living each sensation in your imagination, theres is no hesitation